HaiderMalikk/RedditJams/readme.md

 #### **Step 5: Results Delivery**
 - Returns formatted JSON response with all recommendations
-- Includes metadata about the recommendation process
+- Includes metadata about the recommendation process and the users playlist
-- Ready to display in your application
+- Ready to display in the application

 ---